PhD in Oncology Researcher

 Molecular imaging of pancreatic ductal adenocarcinoma

 Early diagnosis of pancreatic ductal adenocarcinoma (PDAC) remains unmet until today.
 Over 80% of the patients present with late-stage unresectable tumours that are also resistant to conventional therapies.
 PDAC tumours currently present the highest fatality rates among solid malignancies, with a 5-year survival rate of less than 5%.
-My project is focusing on developing a monoclonal antibody and peptide-based molecular imaging agents to allow for early detection of carcinoma in situ lesions among PDAC high-risk populations.
-Early detection would provide for timely therapeutic intervention, which will improve the current grim statistics.
+My project is focusing on developing monoclonal antibody and peptide-based PET/SPECT imaging agents for early detection of carcinoma in situ lesions among PDAC high-risk populations.
+Early detection would provide for timely therapeutic intervention and improve the current grim statistics.

-At free time I love mentoring the youths and leading people to address societal challenges, reading non-fiction books and doing body workouts.
-I am also a proud dad to Charlene and Graham.
+At free time I love mentoring the youths, seeking solutions to chronic societal challenges, reading storybooks and doing body workouts.